Elemental Cyber Security FAQ

 Why is visibility into the network environment important?

 In addition to gathering extensive information about the configuration, inventory, and network activity of machines running the ESP agent, ESP also discovers and passively profiles any unmanaged machines that may be observed on the network.
-This deep visibility enables ESP to dynamically group machines based on business roles and common characteristics of users and computers.
+This deep visibility enables ESP to dynamically group systems based on business roles and common characteristics of users and computers.
 By continuously updating this information and dynamically rebuilding host group memberships, ESP always provides you with an accurate map of the ever-changing network environment.
 This layer of automation enables organizations to efficiently manage security policies by quickly identifying changes or anomalies in the network.
 ESP enables precise targeting and automatic updating of security policies.